ajzat34/backuptools/README.md

 # backup-scripts
-bash scripts for making backups
+bash scripts for making backups with tar

 you will need to install whiptail